-- Continue to explore suitability of the Perth City Centre Network through further investigation of technical and financial considerations - Engage with local community around appetite for connection of domestic properties to heat network - Explore a strategic energy partnership to assist the delivery of heat networks and low carbon pipeline projects - Engage with non-Council owned commercial anchor loads to understand heat demand and appetite for expansion of heat network including Perth Royal Infirmary - Explore long-term potential for interconnection with Perth College UHI, Perth Grammar School, nearby residential estates and through connecting the heat network to planned redevelopment of the bus and railway station, Perth Leisure Centre and Dewars Centre - Engage with Historic England Scotland to understand implication that conservation area status might have on heat network development in Perth City Centre Engage with SSEN on impact of proposed heat network on electricity infrastructure, and potential capacity for expansion of the proposed heat network - Explore a strategic energy partnership to assist the delivery of heat networks and low carbon pipeline projects
+- Continue to explore the suitability of the Perth City Centre Network through further investigation of technical and financial considerations. - Engage with local community around appetite for connection of domestic properties to the heat network. - Explore a strategic energy partnership to assist the delivery of heat networks and low carbon pipeline projects. - Engage with non-Council owned commercial anchor loads to understand heat demand and appetite for expansion of the heat network including Perth Royal Infirmary - Explore long-term potential for interconnection with Perth College UHI, Perth Grammar School, nearby residential estates and through connecting the heat network to planned redevelopment of the bus and railway station, Perth Leisure Centre and Dewars Centre - Engage with Historic England Scotland to understand implications that conservation area status might have on heat network development in Perth City Centre.
+Engage with SSEN on the impact of the proposed heat network on electricity infrastructure, and potential capacity for expansion of the proposed heat network. - Explore a strategic energy partnership to assist the delivery of heat networks and low carbon pipeline projects.

-Key actions for the development of the addition heat network zones include:
+Key actions for the development of the additional heat network zones include:

-- Explore opportunities for ground and water source heat pumps - Engage public and private building owners to improve heat demand data - Engage with local community around appetite for connection of domestic properties to heat network - Assess the suitability for nearby housing stock for connection to a heat network - Consider potential for connecting to heat networks at early stages of site development for future housing and employment - Engagement with non-Council owned commercial anchor loads to understand heat demand and appetite for expansion of heat network - Engage with Proctor Production Facilities to understand existing project, appetite for connection to a heat networks and potential for waste heat opportunity from the site
+- Explore opportunities for ground and water source heat pumps. - Engage public and private building owners to improve heat demand data. - Engage with local communities around the appetite for connection of domestic properties to heat networks. - Assess the suitability for nearby housing stock for connection to a heat network. - Consider potential for connecting to heat networks at early stages of site development for future housing and employment. - Engagement with non-Council owned commercial anchor loads to understand heat demand and appetite for expansion of heat networks. - Engage with Proctor Production Facilities to understand existing project, appetite for connection to a heat network and potential for waste heat opportunity from the site.